AmonB/St_ChemViewer/README.md

 - Optimization trajectory
 - Vibration animation
 - Thermochemistry table
-- Export XYZ and energies (suitable for splitting IRC)
+- Export XYZ and energies (suitable for IRC)
 - With port forwarding, no need to download files from the server

 ## Quickstart